uptimepeer/synchronizedbuffer/README.md

     // Close and wait to gracefully flush remaining data buffer.Close()
     buffer.Wait()
+	fmt.Println("All data flushed.")
 }
 ```

-**Note**: The buffer can be shut down either by calling the `Close()` function or by canceling the provided context.
+> **Note**: The buffer can be shut down either by calling the `Close()` function or by canceling the provided context.
 If no context operation is required, it is safe to pass `nil` for the context when creating a new buffer.

 ### Graceful Shutdown